ankihg/duplicates-removal/README.md

 #### Enter linked list

 Now it is time to account for the removal process.
 Removal from an array is expensive; worst case O(n) when being removed from the front of the array.
 Linked lists achieve constant time removal by setting a node's `.next` property to `.next.next`.
+Let's see where these refactors have left us.

 ### Arrival at linear time complexity